 Read the full article here.

 "A New Normal" is the product of my spring 2018 Documentary Filmmaking class, a partial requirement for my film minor.
 In this class, I worked on an 18-minute long documentary about my life having Type 1 Diabetes.

 Created using Adobe Premiere Pro, Audition, and After Effects CC.

 Text set in Vreeland Regular and Italic and Futura Medium.

 LIFE CYCLES OF IMMORTAL THINGS

-This project is the brainchild of my slight obsession with Nabokovian symbolism (see: Lepidoptera) and experimentalism.
+This project is the brainchild of my periodic obsession with Nabokovian symbolism and experimentalism.
 I created a table of contents outlined using a timeline á la Georges Perec's Species of Spaces rather than a page numeration.
 Then, I wrote five of fourteen sections in that table of contents.